eradiate/eradiate/docs/rst/user_guide/data/intro.rst

 Hemispherical data plotting is common in Earth observation applications and the commonly-used plotting packages do not offer an easy way to produce representations in polar coordinates.
-Eradiate offers components to make this task easier in the form of a xarray accessor.
-Refer to the corresponding documentation (:meth:`EradiateDataArrayAccessor.plot_pcolormesh_polar() <eradiate.util.xarray.EradiateDataArrayAccessor.plot_pcolormesh_polar>`) for further detail.
+Eradiate offers components to make this task easier in the form of a xarray accessor -- see :meth:`~eradiate.xarray._accessors.EradiateDataArrayAccessor.plot_pcolormesh_polar`.
+Refer to the corresponding documentation for further detail.